 The appointment of a Minister for Seniors and Ageing would better reflect the significant contribution older Tasmanians make to this state.
-This is especially important given a large proportion of the population are aged 50 and older The current situation requires seniors to raise their concerns with multiple departments, which is both confusing and impractical.
+The current situation requires seniors to raise their concerns with multiple departments, which is both confusing and impractical.

 Employment and skilling